Sarthak250/Data-Structures/README.md

 # Data-Structures
-Data Strructres with c using linked list
+Data Structures with c using linked list